Stock Purchase Agreement Template, Free Download 2026

 Representations and Warranties

 Both the buyer and seller make sworn statements about specific facts.
 The seller represents that they own the shares free of liens, have authority to sell, and that the company's financial statements are accurate.
 The buyer represents they have the funds and authority to purchase.
-These provisions form the basis for indemnification claims if any statement proves false.
+These provisions form the basis for indemnification claims if any statement proves false, consistent with SEC disclosure requirements for private securities transactions.

 Due Diligence and Conditions Precedent

 Specify the due diligence period during which the buyer may inspect the company's books, records, contracts, and operations.
-List all conditions that must be satisfied before closing, such as board approval, regulatory clearance, and satisfactory due diligence results.
+List all conditions that must be satisfied before closing, such as board approval, regulatory clearance (including IRS tax clearance where applicable), and satisfactory due diligence results.

 Indemnification Provisions